DrAchernar/Firebase-Panel-Example/README.md

 Check my db.json , compare with your firebase db.
 Just it :)
 If you will use this  on a public server, dont forget to care security and privacy settings

-Maybe you wonder mobile apps, they are created with Nativescript.
-Used a nice NS template.
-You may check it stores by Cineworld23 names.